 Range Creek – A Wonder of Preservation

-– Moderate hiking – up to 2 miles round trip
+– Mild to Moderate hiking – up to 2 miles round trip

 We’ll meet in Green River at the John Wesley Powell Museum at 1:30pm on Friday and see a display with artifacts from the region.
 Park your vehicle here and travel on with a CFI Guides to enter the Book Cliffs at Horse Canyon.
 Once there, we’ll follow a steep rough road for about an hour, stop for a geology overview at an 8,500’ pass, then drop into Little Horse Canyon and continue on until we reach the locked gate protecting the canyon.

 Here, we set up a comfortable camp in lovely meadow under pine trees.
 By foot, we’ll visit a rock art site near the camp.
 After a delicious dinner, we’ll learn more about the area’s preservation issues and geology.
-Our tour the next day takes us 14 miles to the Wilcox Ranch homestead and a visit with the University site staff, then stops at several other sites on our return to our camp.
+Our tour the next day takes us 14 miles to the Wilcox Ranch homestead and then stop at several other sites on our return to our camp.
 The next morning, we will return into the canyon to visit more sites and depart Range Creek about 1:30, arriving back at Green River about 3:00 p.m.

 Delicious healthy meals are included from dinner on the first day through lunch the last day.

 There is a minimum number of participants to run the trip.
 We also keep an eye on the weather as heavy rains or early autumn snow could prevent access.
 CFI will refund payment if the minimum is not met one week before or if bad road conditions are forecast 48 hours prior (reschedule or “rain checks” are possible. )